 For best footage quality and smoothness, you should aim to set the shutter speed to roughly double that of the frame rate.
-Therefore, when shooting in 25p, you should aim for a shutter speed of 1/50th sec and for 60p, look at around 1/125th sec.
+Therefore, when shooting in 25p, you should aim for a shutter speed of 1/50th sec.
+For 60p, look at around 1/125th sec.

-However, when using an aperture of f2.8 or f3.2 in bright sunshine, you are going to struggle to get slow shutter speeds, even at ISO 100 therefore you will need to add an ND filter (I just ordered this one for the X5 to bring the shutter speed down 6 stops).
+However, when using an aperture of f2.8 or f3.2 in bright sunshine, you are going to struggle to get slow shutter speeds.
+Even at ISO 100, therefore you will need to add an ND filter (I just ordered one for the X5).
+To bring the shutter speed down 6 stops.

-I was using a basic 3-stop ND filter for the video below so struggled to get shutter speeds below 320th/sec or even 640th/sec.
+I was using a basic 3-stop ND filter for the video below.
+Because of this, I struggled to get shutter speeds below 320th/sec or even 640th/sec.
 My settings for the following video clips were:

 In a perfect world, I would like to get to:

-To do this, I think I am going to need a stronger ND filter but look forward to testing more and seeing other people’s settings and results.
+To do this, I think I am going to need a stronger ND filter.
+I look forward to testing more and seeing other people's settings and results.
 The following is a selection of clips taken yesterday using the settings I mentioned earlier…

 One last thing worth mentioning is dust.
 If you take your lens off the X5 regularly, you may start to get a build up of fine dust particles on the sensor which can cause spots to appear on your footage.

-Luckily, when shooting with wide apertures (f2.8-f4), dust doesn’t tend to show and whilst cleaning dust spots from still images is easy, cleaning them from footage can take a fair bit of skill and time…
+Luckily, when shooting with wide apertures (f2.8-f4), dust doesn't tend to show.
+Whilst cleaning dust spots from still images is easy, cleaning them from footage can take a fair bit of skill and time.

-For most situations where you are a fair distance away from your subject, always make sure you have focus set to infinity fr best and sharpest results.
+For most situations where you are a fair distance away from your subject, always make sure you have focus set to infinity for best and sharpest results.

 Caveat: All of the above is just my findings and not necessarily the best solution.
 If you would like to share your own findings and camera settings, please leave your Facebook comments below.